 - While X-23 is very clearly a young woman, creators Chris Yost and Craig Kyle have said that the arrangement of her claws was intended to be this, and that two claws in the hands and one in the foot is a female trait for Wolverine's particular mutation.

-- Male lions cubs in The Lion King have black ear markings, while as adults they have none.
+- Male lions cubs in have black ear markings, while as adults they have none.
 While with the exception of Sarabi and adult Vitani, none of the lionesses have ear markings.
 Oddly, when Simba first appeared as a newborn cub, he lacked these ear markings.

-- Also, all the male lions from cubhood onward have visible whiskers, while none of the females do.
+- All the male lions from cubhood onward have visible whiskers, while none of the females do.

 - Donkey doesn't realize that the dragon is a girl until she leans in close, into the light, and he can see she has long eyelashes as well as pinkish skin and some coloration to draw attention to the lips.
 Also a hint of purple on the eyelids, too.
 She looks like she has an enormous makeup mirror stashed somewhere in her treasure hoard.